The original idea

 The movement

-RepRap spreads as a community project: between 2008 and 2012 hundreds of volunteers design variants — Mendel, Huxley, Prusa Mendel.
-The first companies producing RepRap-based kits appear (MakerBot originally, then many others).
+RepRap spreads as a community project: hundreds of volunteers design variants — Mendel, Huxley — and the first companies producing RepRap-based kits are starting to appear.

 Ecosystem